ppamidimarri/TeslaModel3HUD/README.md

 ```

 **Jetson Nano**

 Disable the screensaver and screen off options.

 Under Activities, search for Startup activities.
 Add two new startup activities:
 * `xrandr -x` to reflect the display
-* Path to tm3hud.py, so start the HUD GUI
+* Full path to tm3hud.py, to start the HUD GUI

+Now restart your device with `sudo reboot` and the GUI should start up!

 ## Pictures